BingU-CS457-CS557/thrift-tutorial/README.md

 vchaska1@remote07:~/thrift-lab$
 ```

+2. Also, verify that you have entered correct server IP and port number in the client code.

-2. Then, generate the binaries by typing the "make" command.
+3. Then, generate the binaries by typing the "make" command.
 Makefile is already present in the repo
 ```
 vchaska1@remote07:~/thrift-lab/cpp$ make
 g++  -std=c++11 -lstdc++ -Wall -DHAVE_INTTYPES_H -DHAVE_NETINET_IN_H -I/home/yaoliu/src_code/local/include -Isrc/ -I/home/yaoliu/src_code/local/include/thrift -c src/CppServer.cpp -o CppServer.o